swapnilandhare/Dockerfile---Build-image-with-MySQL-schema/README.md

 # Dockerfile---Build-image-with-MySQL-schema
 Steps to solve this assignment ->

 1> Create a test.sql file and dockerfile in a folder.

-2> Open terminal and type command.
+2> Open terminal and type command

-    1. docker build -t dockerfile.
+    1. docker build -t dockerfile
        (This command builds Docker image from docker file).
     2. docker images .
        (Using this command check the docker image is created or not).